Athenaeum Club, London: The Clubhouse

 Decimus Burton was commissioned to design the clubhouse at 107 Pall Mall, at the corner of Waterloo Place.
 Despite his young age, Decimus Burton had already designed many notable buildings in London.
 Burton's clubhouse is in the Neoclassical style, with a Doric portico with paired columns, and has been described by architectural scholar Guy Williams as "a building of remarkable grace and astonishing novelty" with a central staircase that is "distinctly Egyptian in flavour".
 Burton made himself responsible for the design of as many of the decorative features of the club as possible, including the clock-cases and the pendant light-fittings.
 When the clubhouse was completed in April 1830, the members of the club committee stated, [They] are bound to express their entire satisfaction at the manner in which the work has been carried out by Mr. Burton.
 They can testify, and indeed the foregoing Accounts evince, the general accuracy of his estimates and they trust that the club at large, as well as the public, must be satisfied of his professional skill, and the beauty of his architectural designs.

 The original building had two principal storeys; the third and fourth were added at the end of the 19th century.
-There is a continuous balustrade on the first floor, with an outstanding but costly frieze, designed by Decimus Burton and executed by John Henning, a leading sculptor of the day, which is a copy of the marbles from the Parthenon in Athens ("The Elgin Marbles", now in the British Museum), depicting the Panathenaic procession, copied from the Parthenon.
+There is a continuous balustrade on the first floor, with an outstanding but costly frieze, designed by Decimus Burton and executed by John Henning, a leading sculptor of the day, depicting the Panathenaic procession, a copy of the marbles from the Parthenon in Athens ("The Elgin Marbles", now in the British Museum).
 Croker, who was much involved in the building of the clubhouse, was determined that it should have the frieze, despite the cost, and resisted pressure from some members (in those pre-refrigeration days) that an ice-house be part of the scheme; leading some wit to compose the rhyme:

 The frieze was executed by John Henning at a cost of £1,300.
 Building works commenced in 1827 and were completed by 1830.
 The statue of Pallas Athene by Edward Hodges Baily, which stands above the porch, was installed in the same year (the spear was added later).
 The total cost was £43,101 14s 8d.
 This exceeded the estimate by £2,226, attributed to the cost of gas fittings and furniture.

 The cast of the Apollo Belvedere positioned in the recess at the top of the principal staircase at the Athenaeum was a gift to the club from Decimus Burton.
 A statue of Demosthenes was first installed there but was speedily removed and replaced by the Apollo.
 The statues of Venus and Diana on either side of the hall are casts of antique statues in the Louvre in Paris.